Category: HUUC

 Sunday Service, December 20: “Winter Solstice: Symbols of the Season.”

 Join in an intergenerational celebration of all the symbols of the season from cultures past and present.
 Throughout the ages people have responded to the withdrawal of the light and also have nurtured a desire to share and give gifts to others.
-Could it be that the world in its diversity has always been celebrating … Continued
+Could it be that the world in its diversity has always been celebrating … Continue reading Sunday Service, December 20: “Winter Solstice: Symbols of the Season.”

 Sunday Service December 6: “ Human Rights Halfway Around the World .”

 This past summer Aaron Kawamura quickly took the opportunity to travel to the capital of Mongolia for two months, only knowing that he would be there for two months and would volunteer for Amnesty International.
 During that time he lived with a host family and explored the country.
-He joins us this Sunday to to … Continued
+He joins us this Sunday to to … Continue reading Sunday Service December 6: “ Human Rights Halfway Around the World .”

 Sunday Service November 22: “Giving Thanks, Practicing Gratitude.”